 - 2.2.1.
 Gender: Since King Edward VI School is a single sex boys' school, eligibility for entry will be based on the child's gender being male. - 2.2.2.
-Priority Circle: The priority circle for King Edward VI School and Stratford Girls' Grammar School is based on a circle with a radius of 16.885 miles drawn from the Fountain in Rother Street, Stratford-upon-Avon (half-way between the two schools) to the County boundary south of Long Compton.
-In drawing a priority circle in this manner, the schools are able to comply with their duty following the Greenwich Judgement (1989).
-Evidence will be required to prove that the child is resident within the Priority circle by the deadline of 11.59pm on Thursday 31st December 2020.

-Warwickshire Admissions will require, on behalf of the School, evidence of the applicant's home address.
+Priority Circles: The priority circles for King Edward VI School are based on circles drawn from the Fountain in Rother Street, Stratford-upon-Avon.
+The inner priority circle is 13 miles and the outer priority circle is 16.885 miles to the County boundary south of Long Compton.
+Evidence will be required to prove that the child is resident within the priority circles by the deadline of 11.59pm on 31st December 2025. - Warwickshire Admissions will require, on behalf of the School, evidence of the applicant's home address.
 Parents/carers will be notified each time this is required.
 The Admissions Service may also carry out a home visit to the family to further verify an applicant's address.
-The School reserves the right to withdraw the offer of a place if it is satisfied that the offer has been made on the basis of an incorrect, fraudulent or misleading application.

-2.2.3.
-Registration for the 11+ test: The child must have been registered for the 11+ test for the School by the deadline of 11.59pm on Friday 26th June 2020 and completed that test; and the parent/carer must have named the School on the Common Application Form, which must have been submitted on time to the home authority.
-Late 11+ registrations and late secondary school applications will not be considered in the first round of offers.
+The School reserves the right to withdraw the offer of a place if it is satisfied that the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 2.2.3.
+Registration for the 11+ test: The child must have been registered for the 11+ test for the School by the deadline of 4.00pm on 30th June 2025 and completed that test; and the parent/carer must have named the School on the Common Application Form, which must have been submitted on time to the home authority.